 Where do I send my finished article?

-Once an article is assigned, Marlena will update the message on The Nest, which includes the article titles with the persons name.
-If your article is accepted for publishing, Marlena will send you a message to let you know.
+Once an article is assigned, Marlena will update the message on The Nest, including the article topic and the person's name / Nest username.
+If your article is accepted for publication, Marlena will send you a direct message on The Nest to let you know.

 Do you provide any feedback on submitted articles?